-Once the information has begun to digest, decisions need to be made, choices taken and options assessed.
+Once the information has begun to digest, the patient must assess their options and make a choice.
 For many women, the process of taking action can be empowering, providing a path to follow and removing the feeling of powerlessness.
 Although we perform numerous breast cancer surgeries, our focus is always on the psychological and physical requirements of you, the individual patient.

 The Importance of Making Informed Decisions

-Every woman is unique, every situation different, and we believe that our job is to ensure that our patients have sufficient information to make informed decisions on the treatment they want to receive.
-For some women, there is a considerable amount of strength to be taken from their breast surgery scars; it marks the time they went into battle and beat cancer, for others scars are the last thing they want to see on a daily basis and can affect a woman’s self-confidence.
+Every woman is unique, every medical situation different, and we believe that our job is to ensure that our patients have sufficient information to make informed decisions on the treatment they want to receive.
+For some women, there is a considerable amount of strength to be taken from their breast surgery scars; it marks the time they went into battle and beat cancer.
+For others, scars are the last thing they want to see on a daily basis and can affect a woman’s self-confidence.

 That is why we take the time to discuss all of the various options with our patients.
 We explain everything and answer any questions that you may have about your procedure options.
 Dr. Gorman and our team of caring and considerate professionals are there to support and advise you in any way that we can.
 Ultimately each woman has to make the choice that is best for her and her health.
 When fighting cancer, we become a team, working with our patients to provide the care, support, and education they need at such a challenging and emotional time.
 Always remember, there is no such thing as a stupid question, even if you feel embarrassed to ask it.
 We want to answer your questions to provide you the confidence you need in making these key decisions.

 What Is the Difference Between A Mastectomy and a Lumpectomy?